rogerhu/compsci_guides/Best-Time-to-Buy-and-Sell-Stock.md

 3. Return the maximum profit.
 ```

-**General Idea:** Bottom-Up DP Technique, we will build up our answer, and reduce variables.
-Again, we will find the minimum cost at each date and check for maximum profit sold.
+**General Idea:** Bottom-Up DP Technique, we will build up our answer.
+We will maintain only the minimum cost at each date and check for maximum profit sold.

 ```markdown
 1. Create variables to hold minimum price and maximum profit